Naturescape Gardens - When You Plant One, They Will Come

 snake, fox or skunk.

-In planning your own naturescape garden incorporate
+In planning your own naturescape garden incorporate elements

-disrupt the balance you are trying to achieve.
+balance you are trying to achieve.

 Water is an essential ingredient to a successful